-Cell Therapy has played a major role in treating all degenerative diseases since the 1930's.
-Cell Therapy is meant to treat chronic viral, degenerative, congenital, allergic, and some cancerous diseases from an entirely different approach than that of a more drug-oriented clinical environment.
+Regenerative Cellular Therapy has played a major role in treating all degenerative diseases since the 1930's.
+Cellular Therapy is meant to treat chronic viral, degenerative, congenital, allergic, and some cancerous diseases from an entirely different approach than that of a more coventional drug-oriented clinical environment.

-Properly prepared animal cells are known to induce tissue specific structural and functional regeneration in disorders related to the connective tissue, neurological, vascular, respiratory, digestive and immune systems.
-The main reason for a delay in acceptance from American physicians is the failure of university teaching centers to instruct in this modality, aggressive pharmaceutical industry influence, and that nearly all medical literature is written in German.
-A wealth of peer reviewed basic science and clinical publications around the world now document the mechanism of action and efficacy of Cell Therapy in a number of forms, regardless of language.
+Properly prepared cells are known to induce tissue specific structural and functional regeneration in disorders related to connective tissue, neurological, vascular, respiratory, digestive, and immune sys.
+The main reason for a delay in acceptance from western physicians in the past has been: 1) failure of university teaching centers to instruct in this modality, 2) aggressive pharmaceutical industry influence, and 3) nearly all medical literature published since the 1930s, has historically been written in German and Russian.
+A wealth of peer reviewed basic science and clinical publications around the world now document the mechanism of action and efficacy of cellular therapy in a number of forms, regardless of language.

 These two pathways to health are not mutually exclusive, nor considered competitive.
-American regimes tend to work better with emergent or acute problems such as trauma, rapid tissue failure, acute inflammation and infection.
-While Cell Therapy is more oriented to chronic degenerative diseases, non-healing wounds, immune incompetence, virus related tumor therapy, disturbed childhood development, premature aging, chronic allergies, and endocrine dysfunctions.
+Western medicine tends to excel when dealing with emergent or acute problems such as trauma, rapid tissue failure, acute inflammation and infection.
+While regenerative cellular therapy is more oriented to chronic degenerative diseases, non-healing wounds, immune incompetence, virus related tumor therapy, disturbed childhood development, premature aging, chronic allergies, and endocrine dysfunctions.

 In the 1920's Russia ophthalmologist, Vladimir Filatov, initiated application of fetal cellular extract therapies for non-specific rejuvenation of chronically ill patients.
 His earliest claimed successes were reversing retinitis pigmentosa and macular degeneration.